Skip to contents

 data_structure = data_structure,

 This should give you everything you need to play around with verywise model fitting.
-If you do run a model using this data now, you should be able to recover an association with age located in a single cluster, perfectly overlapping with the frontal pole region.
+If you do run a model using this data now, you should be able to recover an association with age located in two clusters (perfectly overlapping with the temporalpole and entorhinal regions), same goes for sex and age.
 How neat.

-Under the hood, simulate_dataset() will call two functions:
+Under the hood, simulate_longit_dataset() will call two functions:

 You can also call these two functions separately, in case you only need one of the two data sources.